 They are not a true terrier, as not all of the seventeen breeds used to develop them were terriers.
 They are powerful, with large muscles and heavy bones.
 They have an all-black double coat, which is hard to the touch.

-Famous for their tracking abilities, the Bloodhound was originally bred to hunt wild boar and deer.
+Famous for its tracking abilities, the Bloodhound was initially bred to hunt wild boar and deer.

 They are now used to track people and recognize human scent days later, even over great distances.
-They are used to track escaped prisoners for law enforcement and also to find missing people.
+They are used to track escaped prisoners for law enforcement and find missing people.

 Standing at 27 inches high, they can weigh up to 110 pounds.
 They make great family pets, being affectionate and caring.
 However, they need to be walked on a leash due to their keen sense of smell, sometimes making them take a wrong turn.

-Another breed of dog that is used for raccoon hunting, but also makes great pets.
+Although bred for raccoon hunting, they also make excellent pets.
 Although not blue, they get their name from black ticking on white fur, looking like navy blue.

 They have paws that are bigger than those of nearly all other breeds on this list.
 These are highly vocal dogs, as they bay when hunting raccoons.

-Having an excellent sense of smell, they do make excellent hunting dogs.
+Having an excellent sense of smell, they do make wonderful hunting dogs.
 They stand up to 27 inches tall and weigh up to 80 pounds.

 These large dogs are bred for guard purposes of homesteads in South Africa.
-They stand up to 27 inches tall and can weigh up to a massive 200 pounds.
+They stand up to 27 inches tall and can weigh up to 200 pounds.

-This breed is powerful, and because of their size, they are very confident dogs.
+This breed is powerful, and they are very confident dogs because of their size.
 However, the Boerboel is great with children and is a natural protector of their territory and family.

 They are an old breed and possibly one of the ancestors of the German Shepherd.
-They are fantastic with children and family members alike, making them a lovely addition to any family.
+They are fantastic with children and family members, making them a lovely addition to any family.